 STATEMENT ON INTERNAL CONTROL

-As Accountable Officer, I have responsibility for maintaining a sound system of internal control that supports the achievement of Transport Scotland's policies, aims and objectives set by Scottish Ministers, whilst safeguarding the public funds and assets for which I am personally responsible, in accordance with the responsibilities assigned.
+As Accountable Officer, I have responsibility for maintaining a sound system of internal control that supports the achievement of Transport Scotland’s policies, aims and objectives set by Scottish Ministers, whilst safeguarding the public funds and assets for which I am personally responsible, in accordance with the responsibilities assigned.
 This is in accordance with the Scottish Public Finance Manual (SPFM) issued by Scottish Ministers to provide guidance on the handling of public funds.
-It sets out the relevant statutory, parliamentary and administrative requirements, emphasises the need for economy, efficiency and effectiveness, and promotes good practice and high standards of probity.

 I have established a framework of responsibility for risk management, in accordance with the SPFM, with appropriate support, guidance and procedures from all parts of the Agency’s business:

-- Managers identify and evaluate risks to successfully deliver the Agency's operation and control objectives when they prepare and monitor directorate and business management plans.
+- managers identify and evaluate risks to successfully deliver the Agency’s operation and control objectives when they prepare and monitor directorate and business management plans.

 - I hold regular meetings with Ministers where both strategic and operational risks are discussed.

 - my staff work closely with their counterparts in the Scottish Government’s Transport Directorate to ensure that risk management systems are compatible, there is clear accountability for managing risks, joint action is taken where appropriate to manage risks, and the Scottish Government is kept informed of risks as appropriate.